• Flood Protection Paste (Cartridge)

-When applying our Flood Protection Liquid, use your brush and apply it directly on top of our Flood Protection Paste, making sure you overlap your final coat — this will help cover any pinholes or openings that you can't see.
+When applying our Flood Protection Liquid, use your brush and apply it directly on top of our Flood Protection Paste and Tape, making sure you overlap your final coat, this will help cover any pinholes or openings that you can't see.
 Don't forget the seal around the door handle and lock.

 Remember you want to make sure all the flood protection products are fully cured before a flood arrives.

 For additional help, click on one of our how-to options below, or call us at: